bodwood/Mr.-Roger-s-Neighborhood/README.md

 getUserNum(userNum);
 Expected Output: false;

-Test: "This should make an array out of the user's inputted number"
+Test: "This should make an array out of the user's input number"
 Code:
-const userNum = "10";
+const userNum = 10;
 getUserNum(userNum);
 Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10];

+Test: "This should return a string of the array of numbers"
+Code:
+const userNum = 5;
+getUserNum(userNum);
+Expected Output: "0, 1, 2, 3, 4, 5";